Rangers vs. Padres Player Props Betting Odds

-Player prop bet options for Juan Soto, Marcus Semien and others are available when the San Diego Padres host the Texas Rangers at PETCO Park on Friday at 9:40 PM ET.
+You can wager on player prop bet odds for Juan Soto, Marcus Semien and other players on the San Diego Padres and Texas Rangers heading into their matchup at 8:40 PM ET on Saturday at PETCO Park.

 Bet on this matchup or its props with BetMGM!